-The town's local tourism activities represent a component of a broader regional industry that are represented by the Sturbridge Townships, a group of

-11 communities that are supported by the Central Mass South Chamber of Commerce.
-Tourism-related establishments and activities within these townships are promoted through the chamber which also provides business networking and training services.
-In addition to the chamber, the Sturbridge Tourism Association (STA) and the Merchants of Sturbridge (MoS), also promote events, activities, and projects that support this component of the economy.
+The town's local tourism activities represent a component of a broader regional industry that are represented by the Sturbridge Townships, a group of 11 communities that are supported by the Central Mass South Chamber of Commerce.
+Some tourism-related establishments and activities within these townships are promoted through the chamber which also provides marketing, business networking, and training services for its members.
+In addition to the chamber, the Sturbridge Tourist Association (STA) and the Merchants of Sturbridge